bcakmakoglu/revue-draggable/docs/content/en/index.md

 Check [the example file](./example/App.vue) for more in-detail examples like dropping elements, setting boundaries or syncing states.

-## 🐛 Debugging
-Set the environment variable `DRAGGABLE_DEBUG` to enable logs on drag handlers.

 ## 🧪 Development

 This project uses [Vite](https://vitejs.dev/) for development and [Rollup](https://rollupjs.org/) to create a distribution.

 ```bash